Sergio00166/Python-Text-Editor/README.md

 # pBTE
 python-based Basic Text Editor

-Only UTF-8, when reading other formats it converts it to UTF-8.
+<b>Only UTF-8, when reading other formats it converts to UTF-8 and for that reason it saves only to UTF-8 (LF)</b>

 A a basic terminal text editor with python using the minimun external libraries as possible (only wcwidth and colorama)